 Benefits of Encouraging Pothos to Climb

-- Larger Leaves: Climbing pothos often develop bigger, more mature leaves.
+- Larger Leaves: Climbing pothos often end up with growing bigger leaves.

-- Enhanced Aesthetics: A climbing pothos can become a living piece of art in your home.
+- Enhanced Aesthetics: A climbing pothos can become a piece of art in your home.

 Choosing the Right Support for Your Pothos